March 25, 2026

 3D blog banner showing coins, tax document, calculator, percentage symbol, rupee cube, and Indian flag on a pure white background representing dividend tax and post-tax returns in India.

-Tax on Dividend Income in India: Complete Guide for Investors
+Tax on Dividend Income in India: Complete Guide for FY 2025-26

 If you hold Indian equities or mutual funds, dividend income is showing up in your AIS and it is taxable.
 Since the Finance Act 2020 abolished Dividend Distribution Tax (DDT), shareholders pay tax on dividends directly at their applicable slab rate.
-That change moved the effective tax burden for investors in the 30% bracket from roughly 17.6% to 30% plus surcharge and cess.
+That change moved the effective tax burden for investors in the 30% bracket from roughly 17.6% (at company level under DDT) to 30% plus surcharge and cess in the investor's hands.

-This guide covers how dividend income is taxed today, what TDS applies, what you can deduct, how foreign dividends are handled, and how to report it correctly in your return.
+This guide covers how dividend income is taxed in FY 2025-26, what TDS applies under which section, what you can deduct, how foreign dividends are handled, and how to report it correctly in your return.

-• Resident individuals pay tax on dividend at their applicable income tax slab rate.
+• Resident individuals pay tax at slab rate.
+No flat rate, no exemption specific to dividend income.

-• TDS is a credit, not your final tax.
+• TDS is a credit, not final tax.
 Reconcile at return-filing time.
+Report gross dividend in Schedule OS.

-• Only one deduction is allowed against dividend income: interest on borrowed funds, capped at 20% of dividend received (Section 57).
+• Only one deduction allowed.
+Interest on borrowed funds, capped at 20% of dividend received under Section 57.
+No other expense is deductible.

 • Foreign dividends are fully taxable for resident Indians.
-Foreign tax credit may apply under DTAA.
+Foreign tax credit may apply under applicable DTAA via Form 67.

-• Mutual fund IDCW (formerly called dividend) follows the same tax treatment as equity dividends for individual investors.
+• Mutual fund IDCW follows the same slab-rate tax treatment as dividends from equities for individual investors.

-• Report under Schedule OS in your ITR and match figures with AIS and Form 26AS.
+• Report under Schedule OS in your ITR.
+Match all figures with AIS and Form 26AS before filing.

 What Is Dividend Income?